-Turkish referendum: 'Yes' vote in lead after three quarters of ballots counted
+Turkish referendum: 'Yes' vote has narrow lead in final stages of ballot count

 In the southeastern Diyarbakir province, two people were killed and one wounded in a gunfight in a village schoolyard which was being used as a polling station, other security sources said.
 The cause of the clash was not immediately clear.

-On Saturday, Erdogan held four separate rallies in Istanbul, urging supporters to turn out in large numbers and saying it “will be a turning point for Turkey’s political history.”
+On Saturday, Erdogan held four rallies in Istanbul, urging supporters to turn out in large numbers and saying it “will be a turning point for Turkey’s political history”.

 Erdogan and the AK Party enjoyed a disproportionate share of media coverage in the buildup to the vote, overshadowing the secular main opposition CHP and the pro-Kurdish Peoples’ Democratic Party (HDP).

-CHP leader Kemal Kilicdaroglu has accused Erdogan of seeking a “one-man regime,” and said the proposed changes would put the country in danger.
+CHP leader Kemal Kilicdaroglu has accused Erdogan of seeking a “one-man regime”, and said the proposed changes would put the country in danger.

 Proponents of the reform argue that it would end the current “two-headed system” in which both the president and parliament are directly elected, a situation they argue could lead to deadlock.
 Until 2014, presidents were chosen by parliament.